zaitsev85/message-from-space/source/game.rst

 --------------------------------

 This section describes the way we run your submitted code on our server.
-Your submission will play games using the Galaxy Pad UI or alternative proxy methods.
+Your submission can play games using its internal Galaxy Pad UI instance or, alternatively, via direct proxy calls.

 We run some preparation steps for you, so you don't have to do it: